ProjectSidewalk/sidewalk-quality-analysis/README.md

 #     $ conda deactivate
 ```

-Optionally, if you'd like to list the active conda environments on your system and verify that the `a11y-qual-analysis` environment was created:
+Optionally, if you'd like to list the active conda environments on your system and verify that the `sidewalk-quality-analysis` environment was created:

 ```
 > conda env list